 The muscles in the legs and hips support bones and help to prevent undue forces from bending them.
 This includes the piriformis, hip abductors and glutes.
 Strengthening those muscles can help prevent a stress fracture from occurring.
 Inflexibility issues, such as calf tightness, can lead to greater forces applied to shin and calf muscles.
 That tightness causes you to put more force on your forefoot.
 When it comes to stress fractures in the foot, it’s the foot muscles and metatarsals you have to worry about.

 This is no surprise, but a fractured bone needs rest.
 Be sure to always consult a physician if you suspect you have a fracture.
-An x-ray won’t always show a stress fracture early on (it will if the crack is more developed) so an MRI should be more reliable.
+An X-ray won’t always show a stress fracture early on (it will if the crack is more developed) so an MRI should be more reliable.

-Initially you’ll need a week or more of complete rest to allow the bone to heal.
+Initially, a stress fracture needs a week or more of complete rest to allow the bone to heal.
 Then you can start working up to light load-bearing exercises for the next two to four weeks.
 This could include cross-training like swimming, aqua running or cycling, depending on the severity of the fracture.

 Sarah Crouch, an expert coach from Runners Connect, likes water running, as it simulates good running form in the water and keeps the heart rate high.
 Specifically, Crouch prescribes a fartlek pyramid.
 “The athlete will aqua jog easily for 15 minutes before a workout of 1-2-3-4-3-2-1 minutes at a hard effort with 2 minutes easy aqua jogging between, followed by a 15-minute easy cooldown,” advises Crouch.